larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 moderator team to develop procedures and to facilitate their consistent application.

+## Updates to IETF Processes

-This memo makes the following changes:
+This memo makes the following changes to existing processes:

 - Obsoletes {{!RFC3683}} as the "posting rights" (PR) action it defines are replaced by procedures defined herein;